Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 There is no specific prevention of warts.

 Vaccines have been developed and used against certain types of HPV that can cause papillomatosis, but there are no prophylactic agents against viral strains that cause the formation of common warts.
-Against types 6 and 11 of the virus that cause the appearance of anogenital warts, the Gardasil vaccine has been developed.
+The Gardasil vaccine has been developed against types 6 and 11 of the virus that cause anogenital warts.

 To avoid the appearance of warts, you must: